- Since .DAT files can be anything, the problem is that they become corrupted very easily.

-- Select System Restore from the list of Tool Name provided and hit the Launch
+- Select System Restore from the list of Tool Name provided, and hit the Launch button.

-- Hit Windows key + R to launch the Run dialog box.
+- Hit the Windows key + R to launch the Run dialog box.

 - Wait till the process is complete.
 It might take some minutes for the scan to be 100 percent complete.